Post Secondary Options

 Volunteering information - COVID-19 related.

 Individual university and college in-person information sessions will be scheduled for DMCI students in October and November 2022.
-Individual College and university virtual visit date and times can be found on the DMCI google calendar and are also posted in the Student Services google classroom:
+Individual College and university visit date and times can be found posted in the Student Services google classroom.

 Families are also always encouraged to participate in virtual open houses offered by each university/College.
 We’re hoping that our DMCI students do research and ask the reps relevant questions that will ease their stress levels and help them make informed and confident post-secondary decisions.